noopman/aaworkshopattendee/module-8-observability-and-monitoring/Exercise1.md

 ### 1.1 Deploy a Log Analytics Workspace Resource and save its ID

-In order to use an Application Insights resource, it is recommended to link it to a Log Analytics Workspace.
+To use an Application Insights resource, it is recommended to link it to a Log Analytics Workspace.
 You can also deploy a standalone Application Insights, but it's deprecated and not available on some regions.
 You will deploy a Log Analytics Workspace so you won't have any issues with this exercise.

 ### 1.2 Name your Application Insights Resource